 Tenant Rights and Responsibilities When Signing a Rental Agreement in Georgia

 A lease is a contractual agreement between you and your landlord.
 It obligates both you and your landlord for a specific period of time, typically a year.
-During this period, both parties cannot change the terms of the lease (unless the lease expressly allows it).
+During this period, both parties cannot change the lease terms (unless the lease expressly allows it).

-For instance, the landlord cannot force you to move out of the rental property before the expiry of the lease term.
+For instance, the landlord cannot force you to move out of the rental property before the lease term expiry.
 This is, however, assuming you haven’t violated any lease terms.
 Common violations include:

 - Failing to pay the rent